vinaya-class/vinaya-class.github.io/src/12-food-2.md

 **Intention** has to be wishing to find fault and blame the other bhikkhu.

-No offence for giving him leftover food to eat.
+No offense for giving him leftover food to eat.

 ## Pc 41, Handing food to members of other religions